-We typically fund the cash requirements of our operations in the U.S. through intercompany dividends and intercompany charges for products, use of intangible property, and corporate services.
-Some markets impose government-approval or other requirements for the repatriation of dividends.
-For example, in Mainland China, we are unable to repatriate cash from current operations in the form of dividends until we file the necessary statutory financial statements for the relevant period.
-As of December 31, 2016, we had \$86.5 million in cash denominated in Chinese RMB.
-We also have intercompany loan arrangements with some of our markets, including Mainland China, that allow us to access available cash.
-We currently plan to repatriate undistributed earnings from our non-U.S. operations as necessary, considering the cash needs of our non-U.S. operations and the cash needs of our U.S. operations for dividends, stock repurchases, capital investments, debt repayment and strategic transactions.
-Except for partial indefinite reinvestment in two jurisdictions, we have not designated our investments as indefinitely reinvested, but rather have these funds available for our operations in the U.S. as needed.
+We typically fund the cash requirements of our operations in the U.S. through intercompany charges for products, license fees and corporate services.
+However, in some markets such as Mainland China, where we have lower intercompany charges, we may be unable to repatriate cash from current operations in the form of dividends until we file the necessary statutory financial statements for the relevant period.
+We currently have in place an intercompany loan arrangement, which allows us to access a portion of available cash in Mainland China pending our repatriation of dividends.
+As of December 31, 2014, we had \$45.3 million in cash denominated in Chinese RMB.
+We currently plan to repatriate undistributed earnings from our non-U.S. operations as necessary, considering the cash needs of our non-U.S. operations for dividends, stock repurchases, capital investments, debt repayment and strategic transactions.
+In all but two jurisdictions, we have not designated our investments as indefinitely reinvested, but rather have these funds available for our operations in the U.S. as needed.
 Any repatriation of non-U.S. earnings requires payment of U.S. taxes in accordance with applicable U.S. tax rules and regulations.
 Accordingly, we have accrued the necessary U.S. taxes related to the funds that are not indefinitely reinvested.